 Most Americans were disgusted by the country’s politics this year, according to a new poll, and many doubt the nation can be united by the new president.
 The ugly presidential campaign left more than eight in 10 voters repulsed rather than excited, according to the final pre-election New York Times-CBS News nationwide poll of 1,333 registered voters.
 The poll found that a majority of voters viewed both Democrat Hillary Clinton and Republican Donald Trump unfavorably and felt neither would be able to unite the country.
 President-elect Trump is setting up the team that will run the country during his presidency and making plans for what he will try to do first.
 In the newspaper or online, closely read stories about his plans and appointments.
 Use what you read to write a newspaper editorial assessing which moves have the best chance of uniting the country and which could further divide the country.

 Common Core State Standards: Writing opinion pieces on topics or texts, supporting a point of view with reasons and information; citing specific textual evidence when writing or speaking to support conclusions.

-Common Core State Standards: Using drawings or visual displays when appropriate to enhance the development of main ideas or points; reading closely what a text says explicitly and to make logical inferences from it.
+Common Core State Standards: Producing clear and coherent writing in which the development, organization and style are appropriate to the task; reading closely what a text says explicitly and to make logical inferences from it.